Program director

 SOWK 662.
 Behavioral and Cognitive Therapies.
 4,5 Units.

-Provides understanding and practice of cognitive-behavioral therapies (CBT).
+Provides understanding and practice of cognitive-behavioral therapies (CBT) for diverse populations.
 Reviews CBT theories and interventions, including a range of cognitive-behavioral strategies such as systematic desensitization, cognitive restructuring, and contingency management.
-Emphasizes progressive models, including ACT and DBT.
-Requires engagement in practice simulations, observation, and/or demonstration of CBT techniques.
-Five units required for students enrolled prior to 2021-2022 catalog.
+Emphasizes progressive models including ACT, DBT, and MBCT.
+Requires participation in practice simulations.
+If enrolled prior to the 2021-2022 catalog, must complete 5 units.

 Prerequisite: SOWK 757C.